 (Birmingham in-person or Online Video)

-Our Therapy and Counselling services will give you the support, guidance and skills you’ll need to stop struggling and live life to the full.
-We’ll help you let go of anxiety, lift your mood out of depression, tackle work-related stress, build your confidence, overcome past traumas and mend conflicts in your relationships.
+Openforwards offer therapy in Birmingham and online.
+We will give you the support, guidance and skills you’ll need to stop struggling and live life to the full.
+We’ll help you let go of anxiety, lift your mood out of depression, tackle work-related stress, build your self-esteem, overcome past traumas and mend conflicts in your relationships.

 Tackle your fears, obsessions, panic, worry and agoraphobia.